The ViewTech VJ-3 Is the Industry Leading Borescope

 Look through our frequently asked questions or please contact us if you don’t see your particular question.

 The best way to ensure the VJ-3 borescope is the right choice for your particular inspection applications is to take advantage of our Free Borescope Demo Program.
+If you would like additional warranty and product materials, please visit our customer resources page.

 It is best to choose the shortest length that will suit your inspection needs for a number of reasons.
 First, the shorter the insertion tube, the greater the degree of articulation in the bending section.
 Second, shorter insertion tubes are easier to handle and work with than longer insertion tubes.
 Finally, shorter insertion tubes are less expensive to buy and repair.